Wonderful Life (book): Summary

 enhance survival during an extinction do so in ways that are incidental and unrelated to the causes of their evolution in the first place."
 Gould earlier coined the term exaptation to describe fortuitously beneficial traits, which are adaptive but arise for reasons other than incremental natural selection.

 Gould regarded Opabinia – an odd creature with five eyes and frontal nozzle – as so important to understanding the Cambrian explosion that he wanted to call his book Homage to Opabinia.
 Gould wrote:

+I believe that Whittington's reconstruction of Opabinia in 1975 will stand as one of the great documents in the history of human knowledge.
+How many other empirical studies have led directly on to a fundamentally revised view about the history of life?
+We are awestruck by Tyrannosaurus; we marvel at the feathers of Archaeopteryx; we revel in every scrap of fossil human bone from Africa.
+But none of these has taught us anywhere near so much about the nature of evolution as a little two-inch Cambrian oddball invertebrate named Opabinia.